-Use the two inches garter.
+Use the two-inch garter.
 (If you are wondering what's the use of the garter, it's the part that will allow you to wear the wings.)

-She watched me when I was making this wings.
-She helped along too.
-Simple tasks like handing the scissors, glitters, etc were big help from her tiny hands.
+My daughter watched me when I was making these wings.
+She helped, too.
+Simple tasks like handing the scissors, glitter, etc. were a big help from her tiny hands.

-She will be using this wings for a Christmas party.
+She will be using these wings for a Christmas party.
 At this time, it still fits her.
 The wings were a bit big for her then.
 Themed Christmas parties or themed birthday parties are now common.
-Thanks God, I do not need to make another costume for her.
+Thank God, I do not need to make another costume for her.
 The "pixie" dust makes it have a "Christmas" touch.

-I created headdresses and costumes too so don’t forget to drop by when Halloween is near.
+I create headdresses and costumes, too, so don’t forget to drop by when Halloween is near.
 I’ll be adding more “How To” articles.
-My next project would be "How to make a fairy wings" or perhaps "How to make an angel's wings."
+My next project will be "How to make a fairy's wings" or perhaps "How to make an angel's wings."

 I hope you enjoyed this and you can make your own wings at home.